 - 2 long sleeve outer layer tops (sweaters or sweatshirts are great)

 - 1-2 skirts or dresses (limit those loud patterns)

 - Slightly more upscale than casual (think casual work attire on a regular basis)

-Weather: Pack for France in All Seasons
+Weather: Packing List for France in All Seasons

 Packing for France can get tricky.
 Are you headed during winter, spring, summer or fall?
 Do you need layers, sunscreen, a raincoat, a hat, closed-toed shoes, or all of the above?
 Are you skiing, sunbathing, sightseeing, wine tasting, or a mixture of it all?
 Although weather is unpredictable, it’s always a good idea to pack for three seasons, no matter when you are going.
 That means something warm, a solid pair of shoes, a waterproof outer layer, and if you’re going to Paris – bring that extra scarf for all seasons.

 Check the specific regions to which you’re traveling; temperatures will differ from cities to mountains to shoreline, but averages are as follows:

 Spring – late March – June: 40-70 degrees Fahrenheit

 Summer – late June – September: 55-75 degrees Fahrenheit